 - Prevents Premature Graying: Folic acid keeps the production levels of oxygen-rich red blood cells normalized and stabilized.
-Without folic acid, these cells could potentially overproduce which would result in pigmentation changes to the hair.
+Without folic acid, these cells could potentially overproduce which may result in pigmentation changes to the hair.

 - Prevents Hair Loss: When your body isn't getting enough folic acid, "the body will prioritize sending those critical nutrients to more vital organs," Gaunitz explains, "which would leave the hair to fend for itself."

 - Thickens Hair: "A folic acid deficiency may be associated with thinning hair," says Zeichner.
-Folic acid's responsibility for new cell production can result in hair growth in areas that have experienced thinning.

-Too much folate and too little folate can both cause undesirable effects.
+Those with thinning hair or a folic acid deficiency would be the best candidates to take folic acid.
+Keep in mind that it isn't for everyone, as too much folate and too little folate can both cause undesirable effects.
 Gaunitz tells us that a megadose can lead to results such as headaches, rash, nausea, and skin reactions.
 So unless you are experiencing a folate deficiency that's been identified by your doctor, there is no need to self-prescribe an additional increase to your folic acid intake.
 "Technically, anyone can take folic acid," says Gaunitz, "but it is most critical for an individual who is dealing with low B vitamin levels."

-We understand that folic acid will produce beneficial effects on our bodies that lead to desirable results that can be notably visible in our strands, but Zeichner notes there is no definitive data proving this correlation.
+We understand that folic acid may produce beneficial effects on our bodies that lead to desirable results that can be notably visible in our strands, but Zeichner notes there is no definitive data proving this correlation.
 While supplements can help you meet the daily recommended dose of 400 mcg per day, Zeichner cautions "taking a supplement will not be helpful if you are not deficient."
 Consuming any more than the recommended daily dose of 400 mcg does not mean your hair is guaranteed to grow faster.
 Take the time to consult with your doctor if you're interested or concerned about your folic acid intake to ensure a supplement is serving you well.

 How to Use Folic Acid for Hair Growth

 If you are experiencing premature graying, Gaunitz suggests you may want to consider adding a supplement to your routine.
 Consuming folate through all channels is also important.
-Skipping out on nutrient dense foods that are naturally rich in folate and replacing them with fortified foods will not give you the results you're looking for.
+Skipping out on nutrient dense foods that are naturally rich in folate and replacing them with fortified foods may not give you the results you're looking for.
 "The best way to get folic acid would be to consume foods rich in B9, like broccoli, dark green leafy vegetables, legumes, and eggs," Gaunitz says.
 Here are a few ways to ensure you're meeting your daily recommended levels of folate: